SantiagoGdaR/ngrx-workshop/README.md

 6 - let's change our home page to you our user information

+## Creating our second NGRX simple flow [store, state, actions, reducers, effects, selects]

+1 - let's create a service to get Github users info and a model to bind the reponse

+2 - creating our github state

+3 - creating our github actions

+4 - creating our github reducers

+5 - creating our github effects

+6 - creating our github selects

+7 - hooking everything together (container component, presentation component, routing, using github users ngrx flow)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.